H. James Shea Jr.

 Herman James "Jim" Shea Jr. (December 10, 1939 – May 9, 1970) was an American politician from the state of Massachusetts.
 A resident of Newton for most of his life, he graduated from Tufts University and, after dropping out of the University of Virginia School of Law, found employment as a civil engineer, real estate broker, and university instructor.
 A progressive member of the Democratic Party, he served on the Newton Board of Aldermen as well as in the Massachusetts House of Representatives.

 From his election to the House in 1968, freshman legislator Shea engaged in activism against the Vietnam War and supported the burgeoning modern environmental movement.
 A bill he sponsored, which later bore his name, exempted Massachusetts residents from being conscripted into federal service in undeclared foreign conflicts.
 While it passed the legislature and was signed into law by Governor Francis Sargent, the Supreme Court declined to hear the state's challenge to the war's constitutionality in Massachusetts v.
 Laird.

 Already feeling overworked soon after he entered the legislature, Shea was frequently asked to speak and floated as a candidate for higher office.
 Succumbing to what his wife described as "political pressures," he committed suicide by gunshot at the age of 30.

 Early life and family

 Childhood and education

-Shea was born on December 10, 1939 in Boston, Massachusetts, the first of three sons of Eileen (née Curtin; 1911–2002) and Herman James Shea Sr. (1911–1998).
-His father was a civil engineer and member of the faculty at the Massachusetts Institute of Technology.
+Shea was born on December 10, 1939, in Boston, Massachusetts, the first of three sons of Eileen (née Curtin; 1911–2002) and Herman James Shea Sr. (1911–1998).
+His father, the son of National Football League treasurer Dennis J. Shea, was a civil engineer and member of the faculty at the Massachusetts Institute of Technology.

 He grew up in Newton and attended public schools there, including Newton High School, from which he graduated in 1957.
 He then went on to Tufts University, where he earned a degree in political science, with a minor in economics; he attended the University of Virginia School of Law, following this, but left after completing 34 credit hours.
 Before devoting himself to politics full-time, he was employed as civil engineer and real estate broker.
 He also completed graduate work and served as a teaching assistant in political science at Northeastern University.